 The course in normal human development shall take a look at developmental life sequences of humans from an historical and contemporary view of theories of development and learning.
 Emphasis will be on the interaction and adaptation in the process of human maturation in growth, movement, perception, cognition, communication, social interaction, and activities of daily living.

 PSYC200R Educational Psychology - 3 Class Hours/3 Credits

 Educational Psychology is designed to cover five broad topics: development, learning, lesson and classroom management, assessment and characteristics of learners.
 The development component focuses on developmental theories of cognition and affect as they relate to education.
 The learning component presents behavioral and cognitive perspectives on learning, problem solving, critical-thinking and reasoning.
 The classroom management component focuses on the evaluation of learner characteristics to include those with exceptionalities and ethnically diverse learners.
 Topics may include the definition of a reflective teacher; cognitive, personal, gender, social, and moral development; individual and group differences; behavioral and cognitive approaches to learning and thinking; motivation and instruction; and assessment.
 This course provides basic knowledge from the discipline of psychology as related to the field of education and application of this basic knowledge to improve the quality and outcome of the educational process.
-(Prerequisites: PSYC101R, ECE102R, ECE105R, HSC120R or permission of instructor.)
+(Prerequisites: PSYC101R)

 PSYC210R Abnormal Psychology - 3 Class Hours/3 Credits